MinesEyeMedia/Scrimba_Front-End_Dev_Course/README.md

 - Commit #2 - Completed main site HTML and CSS.
 Created script.js.

 - Commit #3 - Added form-submit functionality and post-submit message.

+## Module #0 - Stratchpad-Testing
+This module is to be used to take random notes and so forth that don't quite fit into specific modules.
+It may also be used for general testing of concepts, etc.

+- Commit #1 - Created directories & base HTML, CSS & JS Files.